-- The initial reoffering yields are established by and are the sole responsibility of the Underwriter (hereinafter defined) and may be subsequently changed. - The Bonds maturing on or after August 15, 2028, are subject to redemption in whole or, from time to time, in part at the option of the District on August 15, 2027 or any (b) date thereafter at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+- (a) The initial reoffering yields are established by and are the sole responsibility of the Underwriter (hereinafter defined) and may be subsequently changed. - (b) The Bonds maturing on or after August 15, 2029, are subject to redemption in whole or, from time to time, in part at the option of the District on August 15, 2028 or any date thereafter at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
 If fewer than all of the Bonds within any one maturity are redeemed, the Bonds to be redeemed shall be selected, on behalf of the District, by the Paying Agent/Registrar, in its capacity as Registrar, by lot or other customary method, in integral multiples of \$5,000 in any one maturity.
-See "THE BONDS - Optional Redemption Provisions."
+See "THE BONDS Optional Redemption Provisions." - (c) Subject to mandatory sinking fund redemption as described herein.
+See "THE BONDS Mandatory Redemption."